 What is the need for a Goal?

-A goal is something like driving from point A to point B. All the plans, tasks, activities, work to be done will be aimed towards reaching point B. The goal is something that remains constant while the strategies to achieve the goal may take different turns due to circumstances.
+A goal is something like driving from point A to point B. All the plans, tasks, activities, and work to be done will be aimed toward reaching point B. The goal is something that remains constant while the strategies to achieve the goal may take different turns due to circumstances.
 The goal never changes but plans to achieve it may.

 Why goal for Sprint?

 In Scrum, we use Sprint to achieve something.
 It could be building a feature, validating a hypothesis, or even prototyping something.
-If we do not have a goal/purpose, the deviation is inevitable.
+If we do not have a goal/purpose, deviation is inevitable.

-Like we saw earlier, goals always keep us focused.
+As we saw earlier, goals always keep us focused.
 The outcome expected out of the Sprint usually becomes the goal.